All Aboard! 5 Arkansas Train Activities for the Whole Family

 Arkansas Railroad Museum (Pine Bluff)

 Housed in an old machine shop for the Cotton Belt Railroad, this museum impresses with a restored Steam Locomotive 819 — the last steam engine built in the Cotton Belt Shops.
 The museum features multiple diesel engines, three cabooses, a snow plow, passenger car, model train sets and more.
-(And it’s free!)
+Hours are 10 a.m.-2 p.m.
+Wednesday through Saturday, and visiting is completely free!

 All Aboard Restaurant & Grill (Little Rock & Benton)